-- Health and welfare benefits, including basic medical, extended health benefits, dental, basic group life insurance, basic accidental death and dismemberment insurance and employee and family assistance program based on the benefits coverage provided to all exempt staff employees.
-The Board also pays for a membership to a Health Club for the Superintendent of Schools.
-Optional voluntary group life and accidental death and dismemberment coverage and long term disability insurance coverage is available, but the employee pays 100% of the premiums. - Pension benefits executive staff are enrolled in either the Teachers Pension Plan or the Municipal Pension Plan. - Paid time off, including sick leave to a maximum of 90 days for each occurrence of illness or injury, as well as an annual vacation entitlement of 50 days for the Superintendent of Schools.
-The Secretary-Treasurer and Deputy/Associate Superintendents accumulate sick leave up to a maximum of 18 days per year and no more than 120 days of sick leave may be used in one school year.
-The Secretary-Treasurer has an annual vacation entitlement of 40 days.
-The Deputy Superintendent and Associate Superintendents have annual paid vacation leave based on years of service - 1 to 7 years of service receive 30 days; 8 to 15 years of service receive 35 days; 16 to 24 years of service receive 40 days; and greater than 24 years of service receive 45 days.
+- a. being paid, at their current rate of salary, a retirement allowance of 3 days for every year worked, as an exempt staff member, to a maximum of 45 days, or - b. availing themselves of any program stemming from the Board or the Ministry in which the Board has agreed to participate and which may affect retirement times and conditions. - with no more than 125 days of sick leave to be used in one school year, as well as an annual vacation entitlement of 40 days for the Superintendent of Schools.
+The Secretary-Treasurer accumulates sick leave up to a maximum of 18 days per year with no more than 125 days of sick leave to be used in one school year and has an annual vacation entitlement of 35 days.
+The Deputy/Associate Superintendents accumulate sick leave up to a maximum of 18 days per year with no more than 120 days of sick leave to be used in one school year.
+The Deputy Superintendent and Associate Superintendents have annual paid vacation leave based on years of service 1 to 7 years of service receive 30 days; 8 to 15 years of service receive 35 days; 16 to 24 years of service receive 40 days; and greater than 24 years of service receive 45 days.
 Unused accumulated vacation may be carried forward for one year only and at the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two. - The Board pays professional association dues, all reasonable expenses incurred for professional development, and provides a home computer for the Superintendent of Schools, the Secretary-Treasurer, the Deputy Superintendent and the Associate Superintendents.